Australia aims to protect, promote critical technologies

-CANBERRA, Australia (AP) — Australian Prime Minister Scott Morrison on Wednesday announced a new plan to protect and promote technologies critical to the national interest, including quantum technologies, in a challenge to China’s emerging dominance in key strategic fields.
+CANBERRA, Australia (AP) — Australian Prime Minister Scott Morrison on Wednesday announced a new plan to protect and promote technologies critical to the national interest, in a challenge to China’s emerging dominance in key strategic fields.

 The initial focus would be on nine critical technologies on a list of 63.
 The top nine include quantum technologies that apply quantum physics to access, transmit and process vast quantities of information.